DataZenith/wildfireHazardAnalysis/README.md

 3. **Historical Fire Data**
    - **Description:**
      This dataset contains historical fire events, which were used to validate and compare with the model outcomes.
 This dataset contains recorded wildfire events from **2000 to 2021** and was used to validate the model’s predictive accuracy.
 The dataset includes only fire events where **acres burned exceeded 247**, ensuring that only significant fire occurrences were considered.
 To maintain the focus on naturally occurring and uncontrolled wildfire events, **prescribed burns and resource management fires were excluded** from the analysis.
-Comparing actual fire occurrences with the model’s probability outputs allowed for a direct assessment of its reliability.

    - **Download Link:**
      [Historical Fire Data](https://oregonstate.box.com/s/wllct446dgf76fcj1fc2x17vtbm0t14g)